 (B) Submit an annual Nonmethane Organic Compound Report until nonmethane emissions are 50 Mg/yr.

-(b) Small landfills listed in Subsection (1)(a) through (c) of this rule must submit an Initial Design Capacity Report and an Initial Nonmethane Organic Compound Report within 90 days of the effective date of this rule.
+(b) Small landfills listed in subsection (1)(a) through (c) must submit an Initial Design Capacity Report and an Initial Nonmethane Organic Compound Report within 90 days of the effective date of this rule.

 (5) Definitions.
 As used in this rule:

-(a) "Closed municipal solid waste landfill" (closed landfill) means a landfill in which solid waste is no longer being placed, and in which no additional solid wastes will be placed without first filing a notification of modification as prescribed under 40 CFR 60.7(a)(4).
+(a) "Closed municipal solid waste landfill" or “closed landfill” means a landfill in which solid waste is no longer being placed, and in which no additional solid wastes will be placed without first filing a notification of modification as prescribed under 40 CFR 60.7(a)(4).
 Once a notification of modification has been filed, and additional solid waste is placed in the landfill, the landfill is no longer closed.
 A landfill is considered closed after meeting the criteria of 40 CFR 258.60;

 (b) "Effective date" means the date this rule is filed with the Secretary of State;

-(c) "Existing municipal solid waste landfill" (existing landfill) means a municipal solid waste landfill that began construction, reconstruction or modification before 5/30/91and has accepted waste at any time since 11/08/87 or has additional design capacity available for future waste deposition;
+(c) "Existing municipal solid waste landfill" or “existing landfill” means a municipal solid waste landfill that began construction, reconstruction or modification before 5/30/91and has accepted waste at any time since 11/08/87 or has additional design capacity available for future waste deposition;

-(d) "Large municipal solid waste landfill" (large landfill) means a municipal solid waste landfill with a design capacity greater than or equal to 2.5 million megagrams or 2.5 million cubic meters;
+(d) "Large municipal solid waste landfill" or “large landfill” means a municipal solid waste landfill with a design capacity greater than or equal to 2.5 million megagrams or 2.5 million cubic meters;

 (e) "Modification" means an action that results in an increase in the design capacity of the landfill;

-(f) "Municipal solid waste landfill" (landfill) means an entire disposal facility in a contiguous geographical space where household waste is placed in or on land.
+(f) "Municipal solid waste landfill" or “landfill” means an entire disposal facility in a contiguous geographical space where household waste is placed in or on land.
 A municipal solid waste landfill may also receive other types of RCRA Subtitle D wastes such as commercial solid waste, nonhazardous sludge, conditionally exempt small quantity generator waste, and industrial solid waste.
 Portions of a municipal solid waste landfill may be separated by access roads and may be publicly or privately owned.
 A municipal solid waste landfill may be a new municipal solid waste landfill, an existing municipal solid waste landfill, or a lateral expansion (modification);

-(g) "New municipal solid waste landfill" (new landfill) means a municipal solid waste landfill that began construction, reconstruction or modification or began accepting waste on or after 5/30/91;
+(g) "New municipal solid waste landfill" or “new landfill” means a municipal solid waste landfill that began construction, reconstruction or modification or began accepting waste on or after 5/30/91;

-(h) "Small municipal solid waste landfill" (small landfill) means a municipal solid waste landfill with a design capacity less than 2.5 million megagrams or 2.5 million cubic meters.
+(h) "Small municipal solid waste landfill" or “small landfill” means a municipal solid waste landfill with a design capacity less than 2.5 million megagrams or 2.5 million cubic meters.

 Stat.
 Auth.: ORS 468.020 & 468A.025 Stats.
 Implemented: ORS 468A.040 Hist.: DEQ 8-1997, f. & cert. ef.
 5-6-97; DEQ 22-1998, f. & cert. ef.
 10-21-98; DEQ 14-1999, f. & cert. ef.
 10-14-99, Renumbered from 340-025-0745